natural-affinity/storify/README.md

 $ gem install storify
 ```

-Include the 'storify' gem in your script:
+Include the `storify` gem in your script:
 ```ruby
 require 'storify'
 ```